Activities

 Summary

-The research analyses the current exercise of universal jurisdiction as an instrument to fight against impunity in the international justice arena.
-Although its domestic nature makes it independent of the political and legal restrictions of the international mechanisms, political considerations still strongly influence its implementation.
-As a result, criticisms against universal jurisdiction have arisen.
+The research conducts a phenomenological inquiry into the implementation system of universal jurisdiction.
+This principle has evolved as a tool to fight against impunity within the international criminal justice arena.
+Although its domestic nature makes it independent of the political and legal constraints of the international mechanisms, first among all the International Criminal Court, power dynamics still influence its exercise.
+As a result, legitimacy and selectivity issues raised by critical theories are not ruled out.

-Considering such a scenario, the study aims to assess the exercise of universal jurisdiction as a tool to pursue justice taking into account the perspective of those affected by the prosecuted crimes.
-The research aims to answer the following research question: After the establishment of the International Criminal Court, how has universal jurisdiction developed in the practice?
-And specifically, how is the exercise of universal jurisdiction including the survivors’ and affected communities’ needs in their quest for justice?
+Moving from a critical understanding of international criminal law, the study aims to assess the exercise of universal jurisdiction as a tool to pursue accountability, taking into account the perspectives of those affected by the prosecuted crimes.
+The research aims to answer the following research question: In the last two decades, after the establishment of the International Criminal Court, how has the practical application of universal jurisdiction evolved in terms of operational frameworks and impact on survivors’ access to justice?

-In particular, the first part of the thesis is dedicated to framing the legal basis of universal jurisdiction.
-Adopting an institutional perspective, the study then looks into the implementation of the principle.
-Accordingly, it examines the actors involved in the employment of such a tool, highlighting a cooperation network following horizontal and vertical streams.
-The second part of the thesis embraces the perspectives of the survivors and affected communities.
-Through the analyses of two case studies, namely universal jurisdiction trials addressing international crimes committed in the Gambia and Syria, it draws conclusions on the put-in-place of the principle from a bottom-up view.
+The first chapter of the thesis is dedicated to framing the legal concept of universal jurisdiction and to identifying its present-day structure.
+Adopting an institutional perspective, the second chapter looks into the implementation of the principle.
+Accordingly, it examines the actors involved in the employment of such a tool nowadays, highlighting a cooperation network following horizontal and vertical streams, and identifies challenges and achievements of its operationalisation.
+The third and final chapter embraces a bottom-up perspective looking at the universal jurisdiction system.
+Firstly, it questions the limits posed by a retributive justice process in terms of survivors’ and affected communities’ participation.
+Through the analyses of two case studies, namely universal jurisdiction trials addressing international crimes committed in the Gambia and Syria, it draws conclusions on the impact of the principle on survivors’ access to justice.

-Theoretical research is used to analyse the legal and conceptual framework.
-Taking advantage of the benefits of an interdisciplinary approach to deal with the complexity of a socio-legal phenomenon, theoretical analysis is combined with a more qualitative empirical method.
-In this regard, the opinion of practitioners directly involved in such proceedings was collected through direct semi-structured interviews, and hands-on experience at a non-governmental organisation dedicated to the investigation and litigation of UJ cases and support to survivors supplemented the research, contributing to a more comprehensive understanding of the topic.
+Taking advantage of the benefits of an interdisciplinary approach to deal with the complexity of a socio-legal phenomenon, the traditional theoretical legal analysis is combined with a more qualitative empirical method.
+In this regard, interviews were conducted with practitioners and activists directly involved in this kind of proceedings.
+In addition, participant observation was carried out at TRIAL International, an NGO active in the litigation of universal jurisdiction cases and support to survivors, contributing to a more comprehensive understanding of the topic.

 Keywords: universal jurisdiction, international criminal law, international justice.